top of page

 Context & Objectives

-• A fast and compliant process to avoid operational delays
+• A fast and compliant process to avoid operational delays.

 Our Intervention – ASC Consulting for Opening a Corporate Bank Account in China